UniExeterRSE/intro-version-control/README.md

 below assume you have installed:

-* [Ruby](https://www.ruby-lang.org/) (note that installing Ruby also installs RubyGems for managing gems too)
+* [Ruby](https://www.ruby-lang.org/) (note that installing Ruby also installs RubyGems for managing gems too).

 * [Bundler](https://bundler.io/) to manage your Ruby gems.
 Bundler is itself a gem and can be installed by running `gem install bundler` (note: installing